Match Your Business Model to Your Exact Constraint: Client Leverage Diagnostic for $70K–$110K Operators

 Problem 2: Mixed Model Confusion (Running Two Models Simultaneously)

-The fix: Pick one model.
-Transition cleanly over 60-90 days.
+The fix: Pick one model and transition cleanly over 60–90 days.

-Exception: Hybrid is intentionally mid-tier.
-But Volume + Premium mixed = confusion.
+Exception: Hybrid is intentionally mid-tier, but mixing Volume and Premium creates confusion.

 Problem 3: Ignoring Transition Cost (Not Planning for Client Loss)

-What it is: Switching Volume to Premium, shocked when 60% of clients leave
+What it is: Switching from Volume to Premium and being shocked when 60% of clients leave.

 Example calculation:

-Run the diagnostic cleanly.
-Match the model to the constraint.
-Plan transition.
-Execute over 90 days.
+Run the diagnostic cleanly, match the model to the constraint, plan the transition, and execute over 90 days.

 Typical starting point: